elipol02/ECE475-Dreamsync/README.md

-The sleep sensor folder is where our proper code lies
+The Sensor_complete folder is where our proper code lies